-Once you consider the fallout of your dog bite injury, it’s time to think about whether you could claim compensation.
+Once you consider the fallout of your injury, it’s time to think about whether you could claim compensation for a dog bite.
 For making personal injury claims it is often necessary to prove negligence.
 Firstly, someone owed you a duty of care of some kind.
 Secondly, there was a breach of duty which led to an incident going down.
 And lastly, that incident resulted in you being hurt.

 It’s possible that this could be due to a workplace accident.
 Employer’s liability (EL) covers the duty of care that should protect employees from potential injuries in the workplace.
 The Health and Safety at Work etc. Act 1974 provides a thorough breakdown of what that duty of care entails.
 However, an accident at work that is totally preventable may very well breach that same duty of care.
 An example is a dog being kept at a scrap yard as potential security.
 If that dog was to attack an employee because it was not kept in a safe space during operating hours this may be seen as a breach of duty.
 Find out more by having a word with one of our advisors at any time of the day.